 While quinoa (pronounced KEEN-wah or KEE-nuh-wah) is usually considered to be a whole grain, it is actually a seed from a weed-like plant named goosefoot.
 It can be prepared like whole grains, though, such as rice or barley.

-This small grain that becomes nutty and slightly chewy when cooked is not only a delicious side dish or crunchy addition to salads, it is also a primary whole grain for many people for multiple reasons.
+This small grain that becomes nutty and slightly chewy when cooked is not only a delicious side dish or crunchy addition to salads, it is also a primary whole grain for many people due to its many benefits.